ashikmdahad/document-manager/README.md

 # Document Manager on AWS

-A simple SaaS application that lets authenticated users upload, list, and download documents.
+A simple application that lets users upload, list, and download documents.
 Fully containerized for local development and provisioned on AWS (EC2, RDS, S3) via Terraform.
 CI/CD is automated with GitHub Actions.